-It has been a strange year.
+It has been a strange two years.
 As lockdown descended, our streets emptied, our museums closed, and our way of life changed.

-Over the past year the events team at Royal Museums Greenwich have worked hard with our clients throughout, postponing events where necessary, facilitating COVID safe events in those periods we could, and planned for our safe return to events again.
+The events team at Royal Museums Greenwich have worked hard with our clients throughout, postponing events where necessary, facilitating COVID safe events in those periods we could, and planning for our safe return to full capacity live events again.

-We are thrilled that restrictions are now lifted on events and the information below and our frequently asked questions outline the measures we are continuing to take to keep you safe.
+We are thrilled that restrictions on events are no longer required and the information below and our frequently asked questions outline the measures we are continuing to take to keep you safe.

 The events team continue to provide support online and in person and are available to answer any questions on email@example.com or on 0208 312 8517.

 Covid 19 - Plan your future events - FAQs

 We are thrilled to be able to invite you to our venues in person Monday to Friday as follows: